What is centrally managed Azure Hybrid Benefit?

 - Enterprise Administrator

-If you're not an Enterprise admin, you must be assigned that role by your organization (with full access).
+If you're not an Enterprise admin, your organization must assign you that role with full access.
 For more information about how to become a member of the role, see Add another enterprise administrator.

 - Enterprise Administrator